 Every year, 15 million tourists travel south for a South African adventure.
 Some are looking forward to seeing majestic animals in the wild, others wish to surf some of the world’s best waves.

-The rainbow nation has much to offer: from landscapes to climate, from culture to cuisine, South Africa is one of the most diverse countries on the planet.
+The rainbow nation has much to offer for visitors.
+From landscapes to climate, from culture to cuisine, South Africa is one of the most diverse countries on the planet.

 Essential South Africa Tourist Information: Location, Population, Language, and More

 South Africa sits at the very southern end of the African continent.
-Its neighbors are Botswana, Mozambique, Namibia, Lesotho, and Swaziland.
+Its neighbors are Botswana, Mozambique, Namibia, Lesotho, and Eswatini (Swaziland), and it is bordered by the Indian Ocean.
 Its shores are washed by the Indian Ocean.

-The South African population reaches around 55 million people.
-The majority of them lives on the eastern half of the country — where better climate and richer mines favor development — and urban areas.
+The South African population is around 55 million people.
+The majority of them live in the eastern half of the country — where better climate and richer mines favor development — and urban areas.

 Unlike most countries, South Africa has 3 capital cities.
 Pretoria is the administrative capital, Cape Town rules legislation, and Bloemfontein is the judicial capital.
 In order to spend cash during their travels, thourists will need to buy South African currency (the South African Rand or ZAR).
 Of course, exchange rates vary and we suggest that you use a real-time calculator.

 South Africans speak 11 official languages: English has long been the country’s lingua franca while Zulu is the most widely spoken, followed by Xhosa.
 Most South Africans identify as Christian (around 80%) with the rest of the population being followers of Islam, Hinduism, and Indigenous faiths.